Jobsite Issue Tracker for Builders Who Don’t Want Missed Details

 What is a jobsite issue tracker?

-A jobsite issue tracker is a simple system for documenting problems found during construction, attaching photos, assigning responsibility, and tracking progress until each item is resolved.
+A jobsite issue tracker is a system used to document construction problems found during a build, attach photos, assign responsibility, and track progress until each issue is resolved.
 It replaces scattered notes, texts, and spreadsheets with one clear list.

 What’s the difference between jobsite issues and a punch list?

-Jobsite issues are items identified throughout the build, often during daily or weekly walkthroughs.
-A punch list is the collection of unresolved issues that remain open near the end of a phase or before closeout.
+Jobsite issues are identified throughout the build during daily or weekly walkthroughs.
+A punch list is typically the collection of unresolved issues that remain near the end of a phase or before close-out.

 Why don’t spreadsheets work for tracking construction issues?